pt-br/mc-workbench/README.md

 - Open the folder you cloned [MoovCheckout Workbench](https://github.com/pt-br/mc-workbench) on a terminal and run `npm install`

+- Once your `server.js` is modified to track your [moovcheckout-research](https://github.com/moovweb/moovcheckout-research) local repository, be sure to mark it as `assume-unchanged`, so, git will "ignore" your change to `server.js`.
+To set this configuration, just run:

+`git update-index --assume-unchanged server.js` (on mc-workbench folder)

 - Done!

 Using the Workbench